|Elliott Sound Products||Balanced I/O (Part 3)|

 Figure 4 - Optimised Balanced Output Driver Circuit

 The CMRR at the output is greater than 96dB up to 3.7kHz, and is still better than 87dB at 20kHz.
 This is a fairly dramatic improvement over the Figure 1 design, but it adds 4 more resistors - all of which must be close tolerance.
 In most cases it's not necessary, but if you are after the best possible result it works well.
+The input impedance is 6.67k with the values shown, and it expects to be driven from a low impedance (such as the output from an opamp).
+Noise performance can be improved by using lower value resistors throughout, but at 'line' levels it's unlikely to cause a problem.

 Figure 5 - CMRR Of Output Voltage